 On the First Saturday of every month, children enjoy creative hands-on art programs with instruction from 1 to 3 p.m.
 Free for members and included in admission for nonmembers.

 Throughout the year, pick up a Scavenger Hunt kit at the reception desk and search through the galleries for answers to questions about the museum’s art collections.
 Bring your completed kit back to the reception desk and receive a prize!
 This program is open to all ages.

 School Groups: Educational Tours

-Educational tours of the Appleton Museum’s permanent collection and temporary exhibits are available for students and youth groups.
+Educational tours of the Appleton Museum’s permanent collection and temporary exhibitions are available for students and youth groups.
 Art activities are available as a portion of any group visit reserved 30 days in advance of tour date.
 Due to the popularity of our school tour art activity program, it is recommended that you have three possible dates in consideration when calling to book your reservation so we can accommodate your group.
 Special subject tours are also available upon request.
 Group tours can be scheduled by contacting Lara Sundberg in Visitors Services at 352-291-4455, ext.
-1836, or at email@example.com.
+1836, or at firstname.lastname@example.org.

 School Tour Art Activities:

 - Mona Lisa will be the inspiration of a workshop in basic painting and color theory.
 (K-5)

 - Art appreciation and printmaking art activity( K-12)

 - Art Appreciation and drawing in the gallery (limit 15 students, grades 6-12)